 New Jersey Medicare Supplement Enrollment

 New Jersey has one of the highest Medigap enrollment rates of any state.
 In total, over 480,000 New Jersey citizens are covered with a Medicare Supplement plan, nearly 37% of the state’s population.
 That percentage is higher than many neighboring ‘big-name’ markets, including New York, Connecticut, and Massachusetts.

 What are the Top Medigap Plans in New Jersey?

-The most sought-after Medigap plan in the state is Plan F, which aligns with most other states’ preferences.
+Plan F is the most sought-after Medigap plan in the state, which aligns with most other states’ preferences.
 Specifically, Plan F accounts for over 190,000 of the state’s 480,000 Medigap enrollees.

 Medigap Plan Coverage Chart for New Jersey

 Many first-time enrollees for New Jersey Medicare Supplement plans don’t know where to begin with the options available.
 Luckily, the federal government standardizes the coverage, and the benefits included in each plan stay the same regardless of the state, making them easy to research.